Topics covered

 1. PTO payouts

 If your company doesn’t pay out PTO, it’s not a bad idea to explain why so workers understand the rationale.
+Some states require payout of unused PTO.

 2. Protected leave